Skip to main content

 If there is an unidentified problem in a department, a project can be pursued to arrive at and address the culprit.
 If a slow process is increasingly causing customer consternation, this situation calls for process management.

-Learn more about University of Illinois Springfield’s online MBA with a Concentration in Business Process program.
+Learn more about University of Illinois Springfield’s online MBA in Business Process program.

 Related Articles